 How do we meet LGMA guidelines?

-The 2007 outbreak prompted an investigation, leading to the discovery that O157, known more commonly as E.coli, is often delivered through overhead sprinkler irrigation systems from Type B, or open-air sources.
+The 2006 outbreak prompted an investigation, leading to the discovery that O157, known more commonly as E.coli, is often delivered through overhead sprinkler irrigation systems from Type B, or open-air sources.
 To combat this danger, a new standard metric has been set.
-We now expect to see a microbial load of less than 99 total coliform and less than 1 E. coli in irrigation water being delivered to your crops.
+Since 2018, ranches have been expected to meet a criterion of 2 of 3 samples testing as non-detect for generic E. coli and 1 testing at no greater than 10 MPN for generic E. coli.
+All 3 samples must not test greater than 99 MPN for Total Coliform or an adequate log reduction of TC based on an untreated source sample must be documented.
 In addition, all water systems must be tested and treated within 21 days of harvest in order to verify these metrics.
+(Ward, 2020)

 A variety of chemicals can be used to treat the water at its source.
 The most common are oxidizers such as calcium hypochlorite, sodium hypochlorite, potassium hypochlorite, and PAA.
 These chemicals work to oxidize any and every cause of turbidity, including non-invasive matter.
 We at Meras, however, choose to utilize a bacteria-specific oxidizer called chlorine dioxide which targets harmful bacteria rather than inane debris.